 Clearly, SIGTERM is the default and safe way to delete processes from behavior.
 SIGHUP is a less secure way to kill the process as a SIGTERM.
 SIGKILL is the most unsafe way out of the three above, which processes the process closed.

 To kill the process, we need the processing ID of the process.
 The process is an example of the program.
 Each time the program starts, a unique PID is automatically generated for that process.
-Each process in Linux has a pid.
-The first process to start when Linux system boots is init is processed, so in most cases, it is given a price of ‘1‘.
-Init is a master process and can not be killed in this way, which claims that master process is not killed accidentally.
+Each process in Linux has a PID.
+The first process to start when the Linux system boots are inited is processed, so in most cases, it is given a price of ‘1‘.
+Init is a master process and can not be killed in this way, which claims that the master process is not killed accidentally.
 Init allows the decision to kill and kill itself, where the murder is only requested to be closed.
-To process all processes and consistently learn their assigned pid, run them.
+To process all processes and consistently learn their assigned PID, run them.

 itsmarttricks@mangesh:~$ ps -A PID TTY TIME CMD 1 ?
 00:00:02 systemd 2 ?
 00:00:00 kthreadd 6 ?
 00:00:00 mm_percpu_wq 7 ?
 00:00:00 ksoftirqd/0 8 ?
 00:00:02 rcu_sched 9 ?
 00:00:00 rcu_bh 10 ?
 00:00:00 migration/0 11 ?
 00:00:00 watchdog/0 12 ?
 00:00:00 cpuhp/0 13 ?
 00:00:00 cpuhp/1 14 ?
 00:00:00 watchdog/1 15 ?
 00:00:00 migration/1 16 ?
 00:00:00 ksoftirqd/1 19 ?
 00:00:00 cpuhp/2 20 ?
 00:00:00 watchdog/2 21 ?
 00:00:00 migration/2 22 ?
 00:00:00 ksoftirqd/2 25 ?
 00:00:00 cpuhp/3